Mick Foley: Return to World Championship Wrestling (1991–1994)

-Early years (1991–1993)
+Early years (1991–1992)

 Foley returned to WCW in August 1991 as "Cactus Jack", wrestling on house shows.
-On September 5, 1991, at Clash of the Champions XVI: Fall Brawl, Cactus Jack burst out of a giant box and attacked Sting, the then-WCW World Heavyweight Champion.
-After feuds with Van Hammer and Abdullah the Butcher, Cactus Jack faced Sting in a non-title falls count anywhere match at Beach Blast in June 1992, which Sting won.
-For a long time, Foley considered this the best match he ever worked.
-Unlike Jack's first stint in WCW, where his personality was quieter, he was now outwardly maniacal; laughing hysterically, shrieking into the air while choking his opponents and yelling his signature catchphrase "Bang-Bang!".
+On September 5, 1991, at Clash of the Champions XVI: Fall Brawl, Cactus Jack burst out of a giant box and attacked Sting, the then-WCW United States Heavyweight Champion.
+Unlike Jack's first stint in WCW, where his personality was more quiet, he was now outwardly maniacal; laughing hysterically, shrieking into the air while choking his opponents, and yelling his signature catchphrase, "Bang-Bang!".
+Over the following months, Jack and his ally, Abdullah the Butcher, feuded with Sting, with Jack frequently challenging Sting for the WCW United States Heavyweight title at house shows.
+At Halloween Havoc in October 1991, Sting, El Gigante, and the Steiner Brothers defeated Jack, Abdullah, Big Van Vader and The Diamond Studd in a Chamber of Horrors match.
+In November 1991 on WCW Power Hour, Sting defeated Jack in a "Submit or Surrender" match by referee's decision, ending their feud.

-At Clash of the Champions XX in September 1992, Cactus Jack unsuccessfully challenged Ron Simmons for the WCW World Heavyweight Championship.